Matter between Manika, Soumyadeep Roy to be heard on Sept 11, both claim to have proof: TTFI Secy-General | english.lokmat.com

 Matter between Manika, Soumyadeep Roy to be heard on Sept 11, both claim to have proof: TTFI Secy-General

-The Table Tennis Federation of India's (TTFI) Secretary-General Arun Banerjee on Thursday said the ongoing feud between paddler Manika Batra and coach Soumyadeep Roy will be taken up on September 11 and further course of action will be decided upon once both parties present their sides of the story.
+Arun Banerjee, the Table Tennis Federation of India's (TTFI) Secretary-General on Thursday said that the matter between paddler Manika Batra and coach Soumyadeep Roy will be taken up on September 11 and further course of action will be taken by the enquiry committee which will be formed at the same day.

-The Table Tennis Federation of India's (TTFI) Secretary-General Arun Banerjee on Thursday said the ongoing feud between paddler Manika Batra and coach Soumyadeep Roy will be taken up on September 11 and further course of action will be decided upon once both parties present their sides of the story.
+Arun Banerjee, the Table Tennis Federation of India's (TTFI) Secretary-General on Thursday said that the matter between paddler Manika Batra and coach Soumyadeep Roy will be taken up on September 11 and further course of action will be taken by the enquiry committee which will be formed at the same day.

 "We will call Manika and coach Soumyadeep Roy on September 11 and we will have a meeting with both of them and then we will decide what to do.
 We will assign a committee on this matter on the same day and they will find all aspects pertaining to this matter and after the committee investigation we will decide what to do further," Banerjee told ANI.